jeffreysorgen/golf-club-sensors/implementation.md

 ## Part One: The Accelerometer

-#### _Rewrite this section._
+#### *Rewrite this entire section*
-- Learned that Accelerometer is going to be used, and magnetometer is unnecessary for the project.
+- _Learned that Accelerometer is going to be used, and magnetometer is unnecessary for the project.
-So this will be rewritten.
+So this section will be rewritten.
 Graphic of mag sensor readings should be swapped out for accelerometer readings.
 Push towards understanding what to do with the acc readings.
 Need to identify more specific steps for this project phase.
-Might need to rewrite the following documentation/progress so that it's more accurate.
+Might need to rewrite the following documentation/progress so that it's more accurate._

+### In Monitor:
+- Get the acc readings to say or "Resting" (IN PROGRESS)
+  - Use code in the arduino IDE (the 'ino' file) like "if" statements
+- In Ready state, show x,y,z coordinates as a set of data points
+- Write out to screen at a rate of 100/sec rather than baud rate itself.
+  - Later will get 100 3D data points per second (does this save on memory?
+Likely yes.)
+- When Resting, don't print more readings.

+#### Description:
-**The goal is to "turn on" readings when sensor is oriented with clubhead down to the ground.**
+**The goal is to "turn on" readings when sensor is oriented with clubhead down at the ground.**
 What instrument determines when to begin doing something?
 The **accelerometer**.
 Depending on how the device is attached, one axis determines the direction of gravity.